Subway Cookies

 subway white chocolate cookies

-Learn how to make the famous Subway cookies using this copycat recipe!
-Made with simple ingredients, they take just 12 minutes to bake and come with 6 flavor options.
+Learn how to make the famous Subway cookies using this copycat recipe.
+Made with simple ingredients, they take just 12 minutes to bake and come with 5 flavor options.
+Watch the video below to see how I make it in my kitchen!

 Prep: 1 minute